 Look for a model with and easy-to-find sensor that’s front of the faucet instead of a sensor that’s towards the bottom or back of the faucet.
 And remember that hands-free activation is better than those faucets that require you to tap the faucet to get water flowing because that place that you touched will need to be cleaned.

 11. Have a pot-filler faucet installed if your sink is located far away from your stove and you regularly fill large pots with water for cooking.
-Although locating a faucet near your stove can be very convenient, what I’ve read repeatedly is that most people hardly ever use their pot fillers.
+Although locating a faucet over your stove can be very convenient, but what I’ve read repeatedly is that most people hardly ever use their pot fillers.
 Strongly consider your cooking habits before you invest in a pot filler faucet since you’ll not only have to buy the faucet, but you’ll also have to pay extra to have a waterline installed near your stove.

 12. Choose a faucet with a metal finish that works with the other metals in your kitchen or bathroom.
-These days, almost anything goes—shiny silver chrome, brushed nickel, bronze, brass, matte black, copper, gold and rose gold faucets were all featured at this year's Kitchen and Bathroom Industry Show (KBIS).
+These days, almost anything goes—shiny silvery chrome, brushed nickel, bronze, brass, matte black, copper, gold and rose gold faucets were all featured at this year's Kitchen and Bathroom Industry Show (KBIS).

 The most high maintenance finishes are chrome and black finishes because they can easily show water spots.
 And some brass fixtures need to be polished or they will tarnish.
 The most classic, timeless finishes are chrome and nickel, and warm metals like brass, copper and gold are unique and unexpected.

 And what about mixing metals within the house or within a single room.
 Is that ok?
 Yes, it perfectly ok, if that’s what you like.
 Some people want all the metal fixtures and hardware within the house to consistent, and that’s fine too.